12 Mistakes Authors Make in Connecting with Readers

 1. Not creating a plan or strategy for connecting with readers, but remaining completely haphazard.

-2. Not understanding who their reading audience is.
+2. Not understanding who your reading audience is.

 3. Trying too hard to “sell” rather than gather a reading community.

-4. Spending too much time on their blog, when that might not be the most effective way to gather a community.
-(Most author blogs are read by other authors.)
+4. Spending too much time on the blog, when that might not be the most effective way to gather a community.
+(Many author blogs are read by other authors.)

-5. Trying to do it all themselves, i.e. failing to crowd-source.
+5. Trying to do it all yourself, i.e. failing to crowd-source.